ivotron/popper2-paper/paper/paper.md

 ### Workflow execution in Slurm clusters

 For running workflows on Slurm clusters, container engines that are HPC aware, like Singularity, Charliecloud, and Pyxis need to be used.
-Currently, Popper supports running MPI workloads only through Slurm using Singularity as the container-engine.
+Currently, Popper supports running MPI workloads only through Slurm using Singularity as the container engine.
 For our case study, we modified the training script to use the Horovod [@horovod] distributed deep learning framework to facilitate training with MPI [@gropp1999using] on a Slurm cluster.
 The MPI based workflows can be made compatible between Slurm clusters with different MPI implementations if the Singularity images used in the workflows are built on the cluster by binding to the local MPI libraries.
 Otherwise, pre-built images with MPI installed might not be portable as the version of the MPI installed on the host and inside the image might not match.